 Originally from Italy, Dr. Assadi speaks fluent Italian, Farsi, and some Spanish.

 Dr. Jack L. Hockel

 Dr. Jack L. Hockel, now retired, limited his practice to orthodontic treatment for many years, especially non-extraction Crozat orthopedics.
 He also led our on-site orthodontic study club for many years, and is currently the editor for a national orthodontic journal.
 A graduate of UCSF (’59), he practiced as a general dentist in the area over 40 years.
-He has published and lectured extensively (including a book published in 2008) about this unique approach to orthodontics, especially through the American Academy of Gnathologic Orthopedics.
+He has published and lectured extensively (including a book published in 2008) about this unique approach to orthodontics, especially through the American Academy of Gnathologic Orthopedics (now the Academy of Airway and Gnathologic Orthopedics).
 He published Crozat Arch Development in 2008, a definitive explanation of Crozat mechanics.
 Dr. Jack’s hobbies include saxophone, gardening, cooking, and computers.
-He and Judie have six children, twenty-six grandchildren, and four great-grandchildren.
+He and Judie have six children, twenty-six grandchildren, and six great-grandchildren.